Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Because of the calming stimulation that happens, shoe-chewing helps alleviate a dog’s boredom by giving him something to be preoccupied with—with the reward of finding out how many chews it takes to get to the tootsie roll center of the shoe.

-Even lack of owner attention can trigger chew biting.
-Your dog loves your attention so much, that many puppies and dogs will happily be reprimanded if only you’d pay attention to them in exchange.
+Even a lack of owner attention can trigger chew biting.
+Your dog loves your attention so much that many puppies and dogs will happily be reprimanded if only you’d pay attention to them in exchange.

 If you work long hours all day, your return is most likely the perk of your dog's day.
 Imagine your dog's disappointment when you feed him and then plop yourself in front of the TV set to watch your favorite show in a semi-comatose state.

 When a dog goes to chew on your shoes right in front of you, he knows that this action will get you off the couch in no time and coming to him in a hurry, which is almost all of the ingredients needed for play time!
 If you chase him to retrieve the shoe, that's a big bonus: your pup has just trained you to engage in a fun game of "keep away!"
 Weeeeee . . . how fun is that?

 How to Stop a Dog From Chewing Shoes

 Don’t worry, you don’t have to live with your shoes always being in tatters.
 It’s important to understand that human language is very hard for dogs to understand and that it’s easy for the dog to get lost in translation.